AusClimateService/data-code-group/data_roadmap.md

 └── dataset2/
 ```

-What's described above is essentially a three level strucure that goes from 'working space' (`xv83` or `mn51`)
+What's described above is essentially a three level strucure:
+- Level 1: 'working space' (`xv83` or `mn51`) and 'modelling space' (`tp28` and `hd50`)
-to 'shared data' (`ia39`) to 'public data' (`pd00`; placeholder name because these projects doesn't exist yet).
+- Level 2: 'shared data' (`ia39`)
+- Level 3: 'public data' (`pd00`; placeholder name because these projects doesn't exist yet).

 ## Working space (xv83 and mn51)

 CSIRO (`xv83`) and Bureau (`mn51`) researchers and small teams can essentially do what they like
 in their own `users` or `projects` directory on `xv83`/`mn51`.
 Access is restricted to ACS researchers and
-most of the compute allocation for ACS would be associated with these projects.
+most of the general compute allocation for ACS would be associated with these projects.
+In other words,
+these spaces are for general data processing and analysis.

+## Modelling space (tp28 and hd50)

+The compute and storage (of raw model output) allocations for
+BARPA and BARRA are associated with `tp28` and `hd50` respectively.

 ## Shared data (ia39)